PostHog/posthog.com/contents/blog/collaborating-on-posthog.md

 You can share dashboards easily too.
 Even if you share a link to a dashboard in a different project, recipients will be automatically switched to the correct project if they have access

-New challenges arise when collaborating with dashboards among larger teams.
-In small teams, it's common for a single person to own the analytics process, but proactive feedback sessions with our larger clients demonstrated this wasn't the case for them, and caused issues.
-In response, we've introduced granular permission controls to dashboards to provide confidence to users that dashboards haven't changed when they shouldn't.
+In small teams it's common for a single person to own the analytics process, but feedback from larger clients demonstrated this wasn't the case for them.
+In response, we've introduced granular permissions to give users full control over who can edit their dashboards.
+This makes it easier for larger teams to work together, without stepping on each others toes.

 <img src="https://posthog-static-files.s3.us-east-2.amazonaws.com/Website-Assets/Array/1_33_0-dashboard-permissions.png" width="500" alt="Screenshot of dashboard permissions" />